The Card Counter: Production

 It was announced in October 2019 that Oscar Isaac had been cast in the film, written and directed by Paul Schrader.
 In January 2020, Schrader announced that Tye Sheridan, Tiffany Haddish and Willem Dafoe had been added to the cast.

 Filming began in Biloxi, Mississippi, on February 24, 2020.
 On March 16, 2020, production on the film was paused after an actor with a small role who had flown in from Los Angeles tested positive for COVID-19 during the pandemic.
 Production on the film resumed on July 6, 2020, and concluded 6 days later on July 12, 2020.

-William's explanation of card counting was taken directly, almost verbatim, from the Wired YouTube video "Blackjack Expert Explains How Card Counting Works".

 Release

-In July 2020, Focus Features acquired U.S. distribution rights to the film.
+In July 2020, Focus Features acquired distribution rights to the film in the U.S., U.K., France, Switzerland, Italy, Spain, Australia, New Zealand, China, Southeast Asia (excluding Singapore, Hong Kong, Taiwan and television), Japan, South Korea, Latin America and worldwide airlines.
 The film premiered at the Venice Film Festival on September 2, 2021, and was given a wide release on September 10, 2021.

 Reception

 Box office

 In the United States and Canada the film was released alongside Malignant and Show Me the Father.
-It grossed $1,039,580 during its opening weekend, and $2,657,850 in total domestically and $2,394,691 internationally for a worldwide gross of $5,052,541.
+It grossed $1,039,580 from 580 theatres during its opening weekend, and $2,657,850 in total domestically and $2,394,691 internationally for a worldwide gross of $5,052,541.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 87% based on 221 reviews, with an average rating of 7.5/10.
+On Rotten Tomatoes, the film has an approval rating of 87% based on 223 reviews, with an average rating of 7.5/10.
 The website's critical consensus reads, "Led by Oscar Isaac's gripping performance, The Card Counter adds another weighty chapter to Paul Schrader's long inquiry into man's moral responsibility."
-On Metacritic, the film has a weighted average score of 77 out of 100, based on 48 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 77 out of 100, based on 48 critics, indicating "generally favorable" reviews.